-- Laptop computers Laptop computers are not permitted to be used in lectures- The lecture slides are posted on D2L following each class.
+- Laptop computers The lecture slides are posted on D2L following each class.
 If you must take notes do so with pen and paper. - Cell phones Use of cell phones and texting in class is not allowed.
 Please arrange for all electronic devices to be turned off and put away. - If you use your cell phone for any reason during class you will be asked to leave immediately and you will not be given the opportunity make up work you miss. - If you need to use a device to accommodate a disability, please tell me at the beginning of class and refer to the DISABILITY STATEMENT above.